CharlieDigital/hekaton/README.md

       variation: 0.25                   # With a variation of up to 25%
       add: 1                            # Add 1 user until reaching 10 total

+  pause:
+    duration: 7s                        # By default, pause 7 seconds after each step
+    variation: 0.25                     # With a variation of up to 25%

   steps:

   - name: Load Page
     type: HttpGet                       # The type of the step; default is HttpGet
     url: https://www.example.com        # Browse this URL
     generates:                          # Generate these additional requests.
     - "/images/logo.png"                # Uses base URL
     - "http://cdn.example.com/static/app.js"

   - name: Navigate Product Detail Page
     type: HttpGet
     url: https://www.example.com/p/123456

+# Second scenario is an admin user logging into the back-end.
+Up to 5 users.
 - name: Admin User Scenario

   delay: 100s                           # Delay the start of this scenario 100 seconds

   vusers:
     initial: 1                          # Start the scenario wit1 user
     max: 5                              # And create up to a total of 5 users